 Citi Double Cash Card: Best for paying all monthly bills together

-The Citi Double Cash Card offers a terrific cash back benefit, allowing cardholders to earn up to 2% cash back on all purchases — 1% when you spend and another 1% as you pay off your purchases.
+Why we picked it: The Citi® Double Cash Card offers a terrific cash back benefit, allowing cardholders to earn up to 2% cash back on all purchases – 1% when you spend and another 1% as you pay off your purchases.

 Ink Business Cash Credit Card: Best for business expenses